lisovin/scalejs/scalejs-docs/src/documents/template.html.md

 ```

 `data-class` provides similar functionality to what is found in `data-bind` which is provided by [knockoutjs](http://knockoutjs.com/).
-More specifically, `data-class` is extends the capabilities of knockout by allowing you to define your data-binds in a seperate
+More specifically, `data-class` extends the capabilities of knockout by allowing you to define your data-binds in a seperate
 file.
 This avoids ugly inline html for more complex code.

 Bindings are what connects your view to your viewmodel.
 The viewmodel is covered in the next section.